particle-iot/node-red-contrib-ibm-watson-iot/README.md

 A pair of Node-RED nodes for connecting to the IBM Watson Internet of Things Platform as a Device or Gateway.

-This node requires Node-RED version 0.13 or later.

 ## Install

 Run the following command in the user directory of your Node-RED install.
 This is